Dbad0210/Software-Engineering-Project/README.md

 mysql> CREATE DATABASE playerstats;
 ```

 Now, open a new Terminal window at the `Table` folder in the project's folder.
-To do this, run the following command (this is assuming the repo was cloned or downloaded to your `Downloads` folder:
+To do this, run the following command (this is assuming the `Software-Engineering-Project` repo was cloned or downloaded to your `Downloads` folder):

 ```
 cd Downloads/Software-Engineering-Project/Java-Stats-Tracker/Table